sparrow-acoustics/sparrowpy/README.md

 Contributing
 ============

-Check out the [contributing guidelines](https://pyfar.readthedocs.io/en/stable/contributing.html) if you want to become part of pyfar.
+Check out the [contributing guidelines](https://sparrowpy.readthedocs.io/en/latest/contributing.html) if you want to become part of sparrowpy.